Pipe data base property sheet

 This sheet allows you to set up cross-sections of overflow routes, for which DRAINS calculates flow characteristics (depths, widths, velocities and depth-velocity products).
 These can be displayed after a run, and are used in the DRAINS design method ...

-• Pit Data Base property sheet (superseded format)
+• Pit property sheet

-• Survey Data property sheet
+• Detention basin property sheet